carlosbackdev/tradeAgent/README.md

 The indicator set covers the three classic dimensions: **momentum** (RSI, MACD), **trend** (EMA cross), and **volatility/mean reversion** (Bollinger Bands).
 For an LLM-based agent this is a well-balanced combination because:

-- Each indicator measures something qualitatively different, so they are relatively uncorrelated
-- The confluence pre-computation gives Agent AI a structured signal to anchor reasoning, reducing the chance of hallucinated patterns
-- `bbPosition` (0–100% within the bands) is particularly well-suited for a language model — it is scale-independent, intuitive, and immediately actionable
-- Sending `macdHistogram` from both the current and previous candle (via `MACD_MOMENTUM_INCREASING/DECREASING`) adds directional momentum context that the raw MACD line alone doesn't provide
-- ATR is included as a volatility measure, which helps Agent AI decide whether to widen TP/SL in high-volatility conditions
-- The `changesPercent` array (candle-by-candle % changes for the last 30 candles) gives Agent AI a readable sequence of recent price action without sending raw OHLCV arrays, which would be expensive in tokens

-### What could be improved

-**No volume-weighted indicators.** Volume is sent (`recentVolumes`, `avgVolume5`) but not processed into anything like VWAP or On-Balance Volume.
-A strong MACD signal with declining volume is a warning sign that the system currently leaves for Agent AI to infer implicitly.

-**RSI thresholds are fixed.** The confluence logic triggers at RSI < 35 for oversold and > 65 for overbought.
-In strongly trending markets, RSI can stay in overbought territory for extended periods without a reversal.
-A dynamic threshold (e.g., based on the RSI's own recent range) would reduce false signals.

-**No higher timeframe context.** The agent analyzes a single timeframe defined by `INDICATORS_CANDLES_INTERVAL`.
-A practical improvement would be to send a second set of indicators for a higher timeframe (e.g., if the user uses 15-min candles, also send 4-hour indicators) so Agent AI can align short-term entries with the macro trend.

-**SMA(20) is redundant alongside BB middle.** Since Bollinger Bands use SMA(20) as the middle band, both `sma20` and `bbMiddle` carry identical information.
-One of them can be removed to reduce token consumption.

-**Confluence scoring is binary per signal.** Each signal contributes exactly 1 to the count regardless of magnitude.
-RSI at 25 (deep oversold) and RSI at 34 (barely oversold) both add 1 bullish point.
-Weighted scoring — where extreme RSI values contribute more — would give the confluence a more accurate picture of signal strength.

 ### How the context is passed to Agent AI

 The design choice to **pre-process** market data before sending it to Agent AI is correct and important.
 Sending raw OHLCV arrays would consume tokens with redundant information and make the prompt brittle.
 The current approach sends:

-- Processed scalar indicators (not time series)
-- Pre-derived signal labels (not just raw numbers)
-- A pre-computed confluence summary with an explicit `suggestion`
-- Scale-independent derived metrics (`bbPosition`, `bbWidth`, `changesPercent`)
-- Human-readable duration strings (`"30.0 horas"`, `"8.3 días"`)

-This reduces the cognitive burden on Agent AI and keeps the prompt compact.
-The system prompt then instructs Agent AI to use the `suggestion` as a _foundation_ while applying its own judgment — a good balance between deterministic guardrails and LLM flexibility.
-Requiring strict JSON output and doing a robust fallback parse (`parseAgentAIJsonResponse`) is the right approach for production reliability.

 ---